LinEAS: End-to-end Learning of Activation Steering with a Distributional Loss: End-to-end Learning of Steering Maps

-\textbf{Layerwise Distributional Losses.} We consider two distinct probability distributions of prompts, the source $p$ and the desired target $q$, both in $\mathcal{P}(\mathcal{S})$.
-We view each prompt realization through the lens of their sequence of $L$ activations.
-In practice, this means having access to samples $\vx^1, \dots, \vx^n\sim p$ and $\vy^1, \dots, \vy^n\sim q$, tracking their execution trace of their $\ell\leq L+1$ activations, either modified through interleaved transports for samples from $p$
+\textbf{Layerwise Distributional Losses.} We consider two distinct probability distributions over prompts, the source distribution $p$ and the desired target distribution $q$.
+For example, $p$ and $q$ could be such that a sample from the source distribution $p$ corresponds to toxic sentence, while a sample from the target distribution $q$ corresponds to a non-toxic sentence (see \cref{sec:tox}).
+We then view each sampled prompt through the lens of their sequence of L activations.
+In practice, this means having access to samples $\vx^1, \dots, \vx^n\sim p$ and $\vy^1, \dots, \vy^n\sim q$, tracking their execution trace of their $\ell\leq L+1$ activations, either modified through interleaved transports for samples from $p$:

 or ran through the original network for samples of $q$:

 Our goal is to learn \textit{jointly} all $L$ transport maps so that, for each $\ell\leq L$, the families of vectors $(\vxi^i_\ell)_i$ and $(\veta^j_\ell)_j$ are \textit{similar} with respect to a distributional metric $\Delta$ between probability measures, making the cost below small: